vekatze/neut/book/src/parallelism-and-mutability.md

 print("hey")
 ```

-When `detach { ... }` is executed, a new thread is created and the content of `detach` is executed in the thread; `detach` detaches the specified control flow from the current control flow.
+`detach` is like async in other languages. `detach` detaches the specified control flow from the current control flow.
+More specifically, when `detach { ... }` is executed, a new thread is created and the content of `detach` is executed in the thread.

-The type of `detach { e }` is `flow(a)` if the type of `e` is `a`.
+The type of `detach { e }` is `flow(a)` if `e: a`.
 Other languages might call this type a promise or a future.

-`attach e` is like await. `attach` waits for the control flow `e` to complete, and get its resulting value.
-Thus, the type of `attach e` is `a` when `e: flow(a)`.
+`attach e` is like await. `attach` waits for the control flow `e` to complete, and gets its resulting value.
+The type of `attach e` is `a` if `e: flow(a)`.

 ## Communication Between Control Flows

 Flows can send/receive values using channels.
-The channels in Neut are similar to those of Go.
+A channel in Neut is similar to that of Go.

-You can create a channel using `let-on`, and send/receive values using those channels.
+You can create a channel using `new-channel`, and send/receive values using those channels.

 ```neut
 let ch0 = new-channel(int)